http-abs/http-abs/README.md

 ## Anti-Blocking idea
 The blocking rules are often based on the particular URL containing a site domain name and sometimes path (URI) to the restricted matherial.
 It means that the site as a whole is not blocked by this record, and administration restricts local access to the particular matherial on the site only.

-Even when the domain is restricted, the particular domain is blocked.
+Even when the domain is restricted, often the particular domain, not a superdomain, is blocked.

 The idea is to create an individual *matherial viewer URL* for **each** particular user reading **each** particular material.